Skip to content

 Introduction

-C Minor 7th chord on the piano
+The C Minor 7th chord in root position on a piano keyboard, notes C, Eb, G, Bb.

 The C Minor 7th chord is a four-note chord made up of C, E♭, G, and B♭.
 It is built from a root, minor third, perfect fifth, and minor seventh.